osohq/oso/docs/content/node/getting-started/application/index.md

 ### A more complex example: composing authorization rules

-Our example was quick to set up, but we also could have gotten the same result with a Javascript `if` statement.
+Our example was quick to set up, but we also could have gotten the same result with a JavaScript `if` statement.
 Polar shines when composing more complex rules that would otherwise be difficult conditionals.
 Let's add a twist to our authorization rule.

 {{% callout "Our Goal" "green" %}}